Nivolumab + stereotactic radiosurgery

 At the most basic level, this trial will establish whether chordoma patients can tolerate the same dose of nivolumab that is used to treat other tumor types, and whether nivolumab can be given safely in combination with SRS.

 If patients respond on the trial, that would provide strong rationale to further explore checkpoint inhibitors alone or in combination with SRS as a treatment strategy for chordoma.
-It may also provide the justification needed for insurance companies to cover the off-label use of nivolumab for the treatment of chordoma.
-Regardless of the outcome, the trial investigators will be able to study why patients do or do not respond, which could provide crucial insights into how chordoma interacts with the immune system and inform the use of other types of immunotherapy for chordoma.
+It may also provide the justification needed for insurance companies to cover the The practice of prescribing drug treatments that are not approved by government agencies to treat a particular disease.
+Doctors are allowed to prescribe drugs off-label if they believe it is in the best interest of the patient. use of nivolumab for the treatment of chordoma.
+Regardless of the The health condition of a person after being diagnosed and treated for a particular disease.
+Outcome is usually measured at different time points.
+For example: one-, five-, or ten-year outcome., the trial investigators will be able to study why patients do or do not respond, which could provide crucial insights into how chordoma interacts with the immune system and inform the use of other types of immunotherapy for chordoma.

 Additional information for patients

-For more information about the trial, eligibility requirements and answers to frequently asked questions, visit the trial information page on our website.
+For more information about the study, eligibility requirements and answers to frequently asked questions, visit the trial information page on our website.
 Full eligibility requirements can be found on clinicaltrials.gov.

 To enroll or to find out if you qualify for this trial, contact research nurse Whitney Webb, RN, MSN at email@example.com.